Employee Empowerment

 Managers first create a structured environment with clear job responsibilities, guidelines, and goals for their employees.
 This foundation allows employees the freedom to perform their duties in a way that works best for them.

 Managers and employees have consistent two-way feedback conversations in which employees can share new ideas and challenges, and managers can coach and recognize employee achievements.
+Employees also feel comfortable approaching management for support if necessary and aren’t left to find solutions to everything alone.

 In addition to encouraging employees to take ownership of their current roles, it’s also important to provide professional development opportunities.
 Resources such as mentorship programs, job shadowing, and continuing education classes can help employees grow their skills and advance their careers.
+Building in time into employee workloads to accommodate this is also important.

 What Is an Example of Employee Empowerment?